miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Corrected mirrored crate textures and reset clothing using console.
 Fixed hair of female Tremere and removed tongue of Sheriff warform.
 Made male Gangrel not crouch to fit transformation to warform fix.
-Added way to use all animations for all models, even NPCs to PCs.
+Added way to use all animations on all NPCs and fixed phone ones.

 Sounds:
 +Added subtitles for Malkavian whispers and Deb of Night radio show.